Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Google Play Store reviews|

 M1 Finance and Robinhood cater to two very different investors.
 Traders looking to buy and sell their own securities may benefit from Robinhood’s commission-free trades, but will need to be wary of service outages.
-Those ready to have their assets managed by a robo-advisor will want to explore M1 Finance’s offerings, but should be prepared to devise their own asset allocation strategy.
+Those ready to have a robo-advisor manage their assets will want to explore M1 Finance’s offerings, but should be prepared to devise their own asset allocation strategy.

 Review your platform options with numerous providers to find the account best suited to your investment goals.